British Rail Class 42: D818 'Glory'

+D818 became a "pet" of the employees of Swindon Works and was repainted from Rail Blue with full yellow ends back into its original green livery.
+There was hope it would eventually be preserved but it was scrapped before the works closed in 1985.

 D821 'Greyhound'

 Around 1971, an approach was made by the Diesel Traction Group seeking to purchase Class 22 D6319.
-A price was agreed, but before the new owners could retrieve their purchase, it was accidentally scrapped at Swindon Works.
-British Railways, embarrassed, offered the would-be owners their choice of the remaining Warships (D810, D812, D821 and D832) for the same price.
-D821 was chosen as it was in the best mechanical condition and thus became the first preserved ex-BR main line diesel locomotive.
-D821 entered preservation on 24 May 1973.
+A price was agreed, but it was accidentally scrapped at Swindon before it could be retrieved.
+British Rail offered the buyers their choice of the remaining Warships (D810, D812, D821 and D832) for the same price.
+D821 was in the best mechanical condition and thus became the first preserved ex-BR mainline diesel locomotive on 24 May 1973.